routegy/routegy-docs/app/docs/tutorial/streamline-curbside.md

 	<img src="/images/curbside-pickup/curbside-form-filled.png" width="40%">
 </p>

-Once they click submit, Routegy will add a new card to your Trello board that details who just arrived, how did they order and where they are waiting.
+Once a customer scans the code and submits their information, Routegy will add a new card to your Trello board that details who just arrived, how they ordered, and where they are waiting.

 <p align="center">
 	<img src="/images/curbside-pickup/trello-curbside-waitlist.png" width="90%">
 </p>

 To get started you will need the following:
-1. Routegy account (you can create one [here](https://web.routegy.com/auth/join)).
+1. Routegy account (Create one [here](https://web.routegy.com/auth/join)).
-2. Trello account (you can create one [here](https://trello.com/signup)).
+2. Trello account (Create one [here](https://trello.com/signup)).
-3. Tablet, laptop or some other device that you and your staff can use to monitor your curbside delivery board on Trello.
+3. Tablet, laptop, or other device that you and your staff will use to monitor your curbside delivery board on Trello.

 Let's get started!

-### Creating the Routegy Touchpoint for curbside delivery
+### Creating a Routegy Touchpoint for curbside delivery

-We are going to start with creating a [touchpoint](/reference/touchpoints/) that collects desired information from the customer when they arrive and scan the code.
-We are going to ask how did they place the order, their name and some details about their car.
+We will start by creating a [touchpoint](/reference/touchpoints/) that collects information from the customer when they arrive and scan the code.
+We are going to ask for their name, how they placed the order, and for some details about their vehicle.

-#### Step 1: Choose workspace
+#### Step 1: Choose a workspace

 Start by making sure you're in the desired [workspace](/reference/workspaces/).
-Click on the menu bar dropdown to choose, and then select **Touchpoints** tab.
+Open the workspace dropdown in the navigation bar to choose, and then select the **Touchpoints** tab.

 <p align="center">
 	<img src="/images/curbside-pickup/workspace-touchpoints.png" width="90%">